• Recipes

 Lemon Cream Cake Pops -Low Carb & PaleoPin

-My 50th birthday week is here and that required me to come up with a treat that would make me insanely happy.
+My 50th birthday week is here, and that required me to come up with a treat that would make me insanely happy.

 So I needed to put my favorite things into a special treat that was fun for the kids and me to make.

-If you have kids or grandkids, then oh boy will they have a ball destroying the cake and making it into crumbs to use in forming the cake balls.
-It was sort of fun baking a cake, and then destroying it.
+If you have kids or grandkids, then oh boy, they will have a ball destroying the cake and making it into crumbs to use in forming the cake balls.
+It was sort of fun baking a cake and then destroying it.

-After making the lemon cake crumbs, you would then add a lemon cream to them and mix until a dough forms.
+After making the lemon cake crumbs, you would then add lemon cream to them and mix until a dough forms.

 The dough was very easy to form into balls with your hands.
-Then they are put on a stick and dipped into the glaze.
+Then, they are put on a stick and dipped into the glaze.

 This post contains affiliate links.
 If you purchase through them, your cost will stay the same, but Beauty and the Foodie may receive remuneration or a small commission.
 Disclosure & Privacy Policy